 The injury lawyers at Abels & Annes, P.C. believe that all accident victims deserve to have someone on their side, fighting for their rights.
 We put our clients' interests first and we always work hard to obtain the best outcome in every case.
 We offer a free case consultation to injury victims who call us toll free at (855) 749-5299 or locally at (602) 819-5191 or who contact us online.

-Bike accident settlements - Here are a few bicycle collision cases that have been resolved by our office:
+Here are just a few bicycle collision cases that have been resolved by Abels & Annes:

 $152,000 - Represented a bicycle rider who broke her wrist while riding past a construction site.
 She was injured when an unsecured windscreen was blown into her path.